Complete Napa Valley California Wine History from Early 1800s to Today

 The southern end of the Central Coast seems to be the region’s hotbed for growers today.
 The 27,600 acres in San Luis Obispo County and 16,600 acres planted in Santa Barbara County are the home for some of the best young producers in the Golden State.

 The undisputed star of the Central Coast region is Manfred Krankl who producers world-class wine from Rhone grape varietals.
-The wines Manfred Krankl is making at Sine Qua Non from their Syrah and Grenache vines are truly benchmark wines for all of California.
+The wines Manfred Krankl is making at Sine Qua Non from their Syrah and Grenache vines were in their day, truly benchmark wines for all of California.

-Today, Sine Qua Non is in contention for the number one most sought-after wine in California!
 Alban is another force to be reckoned with in the Central Coast.
 In fact, there are dozens of hot, young producers who make great Pinot Noir, Chardonnay, and wines from Rhone Varietals in the central Coast.
-Jonata is making very strong wine in the Santa Barbara region today.
+Jonata is another hot property making very strong wine in the Santa Barbara region today.

 Paso Robles has been known for producing stellar wines since the 1980s.
 Actually, you can go a lot further back than that as the Ueberroth vineyard, which is used by Turley was planted in the 1880s!
 In 2008 Paso Robles was granted AVA status.
 In 2014 the region was further recognized for its diversity when they added 11 new AVA’s.